-- So Sydney runs the reaction.
-Some initial analytical work shows that the reaction produced a mixture of two different materials, and so Sydney separates the components of the mixture by column chromatography (diagrammed at right).
-She takes small amounts of the two isolated materials, which we'll call molecules A and B, and takes NMR spectra of each in CDCl3 (shown below and next page). - a.
-The spectra show that neither molecules are the starting material, which is a good thing-at least the reaction conditions did something.
+- So you run the reaction.
+Some initial analytical work shows that the reaction produced a mixture of two different materials, and you separate the components of the mixture by column chromatography.
+You take small amounts of the two isolated materials, which we'll call molecules A and B, and take NMR spectra of each in CDCl3 (shown below and next page). - a.
+The spectra show that neither molecule is the starting material, which is a good thing-at least the reaction conditions did something.
 Is either molecule A or B the expected product?
-To answer this question, it might help to go through the same process that you went through in problem 1.
+To answer this question, it might help to go through the same process that you went through in problem 1. - b.
+Given what you know about the reaction, can you identify the structure of the other product from the NMR spectrum?
+How might the reaction have generated this product?